roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - Super clear: the "Led" icon indicates the state of the program, the active config and much more.
 - Change the state of fucntionality with a click through the menu panel.
 - Possibility to explore the config file to use or edit a list of favourite config that can be switch via menu panel with a click.
 - You can select multiple games at once.
 Every new config will be created.
+- The program permits to adjust several aspects of the controller: deadzones (per stick, axis or direction) axis inversions

 ## ⚙️ How it works